bids-standard/BEP028_BIDSprov/examples/dcm2niix_3/README.md

     * Format: `prov-<label>`
     * Definition: A grouping of provenance traces.
 Defining multiple provenance traces groups is appropriate when several processings have been performed on data.

-We introduce the following BIDS suffixes that are currently not existing:
-* `act`: the file describes BIDS Prov `Activities` for the group of provenance traces
-* `soft`: the file describes BIDS Prov `Software` for the group of provenance traces
-* `env`: the file describes BIDS Prov `Environments` for the group of provenance traces
-* `base`: the file describes common BIDS Prov parameters for the group of provenance traces (version and context for BIDS Prov)

 We use the `GeneratedBy` field of JSON sidecars to link to `Activities` that created the file the sidecars refers to.

-In this example, we rely on the fact that nodes defined in the `prov/*.prov.jsonld` files have `bids::prov/` as base IRIs.

 The `code/merge_prov.py` code is responsible for:
 * merging the JSON provenance traces into the base JSON-LD graph;